Françoise Foning: Personal life and death

 Foning praised the Cameroonian presidential couple at official ceremonies and her fellow citizens called her "national leader" as a result.
 She had been married three times, and had six children.
 On 18 January 2015, Foning attended a meeting of the 4th assembly of the United Cities and Councils of Cameroon in the Cameroonian capital of Yaoundé.
 After leaving the meeting, the driver of her car carrying her and her bodyguard lost control on the Yaoundé Bafoussam road in Ebebda after attempting to avoid a motorcycle passing a lorry holding sand in the opposite direction at high speed, causing the car to roll several times.
 Foning broke her legs and ribs, and was immediately transported to the emergency unit at Central Hospital of Yaoundé.
 Foning died from a sudden spike of blood pressure and hypertension on the morning of 23 January, with the news made public by hospital officials about midday.

 Funeral

 On 18 March, Paul Biya signed a decree instituting the official funeral service for Foning to be held five days later.
 A vigil and masses were held in her honor before the funeral.
 Work on the burial site by companies in Douala was completed on 20 March.
 The brief ecumenical service was held in the palace of Johny Baleng in Menoua with members of her family and government officials in attendance on 21 March.
-Foning was interned at the family home afterwards.
+Foning was interred at the family home afterwards.